dariosalvi78/5mwt-js/README.md

 Call `npm run start` will start a web server with the app served locally on port 3000.

 ### Run the data analysis
-Open the file under `src/processTest.mjs` and change the filename in the FILE variable (line 6).
-Run `node ./src/seeTest.mjs` to start the script.
-The script will open a tab on your browser where you can see the charts related to the file you have selected.
+Run `node src/seeTest.mjs` to only plot the signals on a web interface.
+Run `node src/processTest.mjs` to run the algorithm for a specific signal.

 ## Data marking
+Run `node ./src/seeTest.mjs` to see the signals.
+Change the filename in the source of the script.

 1. Fill in the file inside meta.txt with your details.

 2. To manually the times when each phase of the test starts/end, in each folder inside `data/userX`, open the csv file (you can open it with Excel), start the data plotting script and identify the following: